tapsbook/photobookSDK-android/README.md

 }
 ```

-Then, add the Tapsbook SDK as a project dependency.
-Current SDK should be downloaded and unzipped to the library-release folder.
+Then, add the Tapsbook SDK as a project dependency. the SDK binary can be found under library-release folder (included in this repo) you need to include it as a dependency in your project.

 ```
 dependencies {